tzachar/local-highlight.nvim/README.md

 The plugin works out of the box if you want to use `FileType`s to attach to buffers.

-If you do not supply the `file_types` configuration option, local-highligh` will attach by default to all buffers type using the `BufEnter` autocommand event.
+If you do not supply the `file_types` configuration option, local-highlight` will attach by default to all buffers type using the `BufEnter` autocommand event.

 ## API